signal18/replication-manager/README.md

 A **replication-manager** Leader Election Cluster is best to use in such scenarios:

-   * Node dysfunctioning does not impact the Availability and Performance
+   * Dysfunctional node does not impact Availability and Performance
-   * Node heterogenous in configuration and resources does not impact the Availability and Performance
+   * Heterogeneous node in configuration and resources does not impact Availability and Performance
    * Leader Pick Performance is not impacted by the data replication
    * Read scalability does not impact write scalability
    * Network inter connect quality fluctuation